Just Dance (video game series): Main series

 Released on November 22, 2022.
-This installment was unveiled on September 10, during the Ubisoft Forward September 2022 web presentation.
+This installment was announced on September 10, during the Ubisoft Forward September 2022 web presentation.
 It includes tracks from Justin Timberlake, Bruno Mars, Dua Lipa, Ava Max, BTS, Taylor Swift and others.
-2023 Edition marks a new release form for the series, with all future content consolidated into a new Just Dance live service platform, therefore, switching to annual song packs.
+2023 Edition marks a new release format for the series, with all future content consolidated into a Just Dance live service platform, transitioning to annual song packs.
 The service is also backward compatible with the Nintendo Switch 2.